tguild/vehicle_signal_specification/docs-gen/README.md

 - [Learn Theme](https://themes.gohugo.io/hugo-theme-learn/)

 Please follow the [documentation](https://gohugo.io/documentation/) for installation and further questions around the framework.
+Currently, the minimal tested HUGO version for the VSS documentation is `0.78.1`

 ### Run the documentation server locally